-In an algebraic equation, independent variable describes a variable whose values are independent of changes.
-If x and y are two variable in an algebraic equation and every value of x is linked with any other value of y, then ‘y’ value is said to be a function of x value known as an independent variable, and ‘y’ value is known as a dependent variable.
+In an algebraic equation, an independent variable describes a variable whose values are independent of changes.
+If x and y are two variables in an algebraic equation and every value of x is linked with any other value of y, then ‘y’ value is said to be a function of x value known as an independent variable, and ‘y’ value is known as a dependent variable.

 Example: In the expression y = x2, x is an independent variable and y is a dependent variable.

 Thus, we can summarise the variables mathematically as given below:

 In mathematics, we can define variables with the help of a function; In simple words, a function is a rule for taking a number or set of numbers as input and producing an output which may also be a number or set of numbers.
 The most common character used to denote the input is x, and the result is y.
 Thus, the function is written in the form of y = f(x).
 Here, the character that stands for a random input is called an independent variable, i.e. x, whereas a symbol that stands for an arbitrary output is called a dependent variable; in this case, it is y.

 Apart from these dependent and independent variables, there exist other types of variables such as:

 - Categorical and continuous variables

 - Intervening variables

 - Free variables

 Variables are not used in the field of Mathematics but also in various other fields for different purposes, such as: